 In case you’ve been under a rock the last year, Microlearning is THE new buzzword for training.

-Tony Bingham stood on the stage at ATD ICE 2017 and announced that we, as learning professionals and as an industry, best get off our collectives butts and get onboard.
+Tony Bingham stood on the stage at ATD ICE 2017 and announced that we, as learning professionals and as an industry, best get off our collective butts and get onboard.

 He gets a high-five from me.